AtheosGame/AtheosGame.github.io/Game/Overview.md

 Atheos gameplay is full of challenging **levels** within each **dungeon map**.

-**Every successful level completion enhances your item by adding one irremovable upgrade.**
+**Every successful level completion enhances your item by adding one modifier stat upgrade.**

 If you leave the dungeon alive your upgraded item will become a unique **NFT** which you can use, trade or burn.